 The Board, staff and patrons of WISA bring a wealth of expertise and experience to the organisation having worked at a local, state, national and international level in education and wellbeing.
 We may be a new organisation but there are very experienced hands and heads with big hearts in our organisation.

-Bret Hart – WISA Chair & Treasurer MBBS FRACGP FAFPHM
+Bret Hart – WISA Board Member and Deputy Chair MBBS FRACGP FAFPHM

 In 1984, an interest in Child Health was rekindled when employed as a Community Child Health Medical Officer.
 During this 7-year period founded Community Link and Network (CLAN Inc) – a volunteer support system for parents with young children, that continues today.